armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 linkTitle: "Blue/Green"
 weight: 5
 description: >
-  A blue/green strategy shifts traffic from the running version of your app to a new version of your app based on conditions you set.
-This guide walks you through how to deploy your app to Kubernetes using a blue/green strategy.
+  Learn how to configure a blue/green strategy shifts, which traffic from the running version of your app to a new version of your app based on conditions you set.
 categories: ["Deployment", "Guides"]
 tags: ["Deploy Strategy", "Blue/Green", "Kubernetes"]
 ---

-## How CD-as-a-Service implements Blue/Green
+## What a blue/green strategy does

-A blue/green strategy shifts traffic from the running version of your software to a new version of your software based on conditions you set.
-The Armory CD-as-a-Service blue/green strategy follows these steps:
+A blue/green strategy shifts traffic from the running version of your software (blue) to a new version of your software (green) based on conditions you set.
+You specify conditions that must be met prior to routing traffic to the new version and before shutting down the old version.
+See the [Strategies Overview]({{< ref "deployment/strategies/overview" >}}) for details on the advantages of using a blue/green deployment strategy.

+## How CD-as-a-Service implements blue/green

 1. CD-as-a-Service deploys a new version of your software without exposing it to external traffic.
 1. CD-as-a-Service executes one or more user-defined steps in parallel.
 These steps are pre-conditions for exposing the new version of your software to traffic.
 For example, you may want to run automated metric analysis or wait for manual approval.